-And though I have indulged in all the options noted above, this week I thought I’d go all old school and do something a little bit different...
+And though I have indulged in all the options noted above, this week I thought I’d go all old school and do something a little bit different with this delicious vegan tahini dip and almost raw kale chips...
 To celebrate ‘Homemade Bread Day’ I decided to emulate what women did centuries ago i.e. hang out near a big fire, catch up on village gossip whilst preparing a delicious meal together.
 To recreate a modern day version of this girly tradition I invited some pretty cool female friends into my kitchen where we chatted, cried, giggled, moaned about the pressures of being working, middle-class moms and baked some yummy scrummy goodies.

 First up on the menu was a sunflower seed sourdough bread (the recipe was taken from this book, which one of the women brought along on the day.
 I instantly bought my own copy as the bread was SUPER DEEELISH).
 Next we learned to make Swedish poppy seed crackers (OMG SO GOOD).
 Plus, I made 2 dips (my chunky avocado dip and today’s tahini dip) to go with the bread and crackers.
 Perfect combo if you ask me ;).